rclone/rclone/docs/content/commands/rclone_serve_sftp.md

 Note that the default of "--vfs-cache-mode off" is fine for the rclone sftp backend, but it may not be with other SFTP clients.

+If --stdio is specified, rclone will serve SFTP over stdio, which can be used with sshd via ~/.ssh/authorized_keys, for example:

+    restrict,command="rclone serve sftp --stdio ./photos" ssh-rsa ...

 ## VFS - Virtual File System